 Pursuant to the requirements of the Securities Exchange Act of 1934, the Registrant has duly caused this Report to be signed on its behalf by the undersigned thereunto duly authorized.

 PROPERTY MANAGEMENT CORPORATIO OF AMERICA

-Date: January 12, 2016 /s/ Michael T. Brigan
+Date: January 12, 2016

 /s/ Michael T. Brigante Michael T. Brigante, President, Chief Financial Officer and Acting Chief Executive Officer (Duly Authorized Officer and Principal Financial Officer)